mtownsend5512/laravel-make-trait/README.md

 php artisan make:trait Orders\\StatusCompleted --scope
 ```

-Your StatusCompleted trait will be created in the ``App\Traits\Orders`` directory and namespaced appropriately.
+Your StatusCompleted trait will be created in the ``App/Traits/Orders`` directory and namespaced appropriately.

 ## Arguments